lokothodida/gs-plugin-sdk/README.md

 * [Troubleshooting](#troubleshooting)
 * [Thanks](#thanks)

-## Features
+## Features/Benefits

 * Documented example plugins
+* SDK library for simplifying common development problems
-* A build procedure to deploy plugins
+* A build procedure to deploy plugins to your local repository folders
-* Developer mode turned on
+* A GetSimple environment anybody can test with!

 ## Installation